Recycling Collection Guidelines

 - Rinse aluminum, metal, and bimetal cans.
 Labels do not have to be removed.

 - Rinse and remove caps from milk jugs, soda bottles and any other acceptable plastic product.

 Alternate Recycling Options

-Additional recycling options which are not available through Allied Waste Services are listed on the St. Louis County Department of Health Office of Waste Management.
+Additional recycling options which are not available through Republic Services are listed on the St. Louis County Department of Health Office of Waste Management.